openfoodfacts/off-product-environmental-impact/doc/source/getting-possible-recipe-from-product-information.rst

 The main element of this algorithm is a loop on all ingredients in random order to identify their proportion's bounds and then randomly choose a value within these bounds.

-Getting the bounds of an proportion of the ingredient is done with the method :meth:`~impacts_estimation.impact_estimation.RandomRecipeCreator._get_variable_bounds` that will simply call :meth:`~impacts_estimation.impact_estimation.RandomRecipeCreator._optimize_variable` to successively maximize and minimize the variable corresponding to the ingredient's proportion.
+Getting the bounds of the ingredient's proportion is done with the method :meth:`~impacts_estimation.impact_estimation.RandomRecipeCreator._get_variable_bounds` that will simply call :meth:`~impacts_estimation.impact_estimation.RandomRecipeCreator._optimize_variable` to successively maximize and minimize the variable corresponding to the ingredient's proportion.

-Once the bounds of the ingredient's proportion are defined, :meth:`~impacts_estimation.impact_estimation.RandomRecipeCreator._pick_proportion` will randomly choose a proportion within these bounds by one of the following ways:
+Once the bounds of the ingredient's proportion are defined, :meth:`~impacts_estimation.impact_estimation.RandomRecipeCreator._pick_proportion` will randomly choose a proportion within them by one of the following ways:

-* If there is less than :code:`min_prct_dist_size` products in Open Food Facts that has a percentage value within the given bounds for this ingredient, the proportion is chosen using a uniform distribution between the bounds.
+* If there is less than :code:`min_prct_dist_size` products in Open Food Facts that has a percentage value within the bounds for this ingredient, the proportion is chosen using a uniform distribution between the bounds.
-* Otherwise, a `Kernel Density Estimator <https://en.wikipedia.org/wiki/Kernel_density_estimation>`_ is fit with the percentage data of the products from the most specific category of the current product that has at least :code:`min_prct_dist_size` defined percentages for this ingredient within the given bounds.
+* Otherwise, a `Kernel Density Estimator <https://en.wikipedia.org/wiki/Kernel_density_estimation>`_ is fit with the percentage data of the products from the most specific category of the current product that has at least :code:`min_prct_dist_size` defined percentages for this ingredient within the bounds.
 This KDE is then used to randomly draw a proportion for the ingredient.

-This way of choosing the ingredient proportion to helps to obtain a proportion that is not only possible but also probable.
+This way of choosing the ingredient proportion helps to obtain a proportion that is not only possible but also probable.

 .. figure:: /_static/ingredients_proportion_choice.svg
     :width: 1000